-Inside Track, Jazz Arts Group’s newest performance series, presents the best in contemporary music at the historic Lincoln Theatre and beyond.
-The best way to experience music is live, where you can feel the beat in your body and witness the heart and soul that goes into its creation.
-The Inside Track series gives music lovers from all walks of life the chance to stretch their ears and stretch themselves.
-With performers from every corner of the musical landscape, it attracts diverse audiences and entertains listeners of all ages.
+In 2014, Jazz Arts Group launched a new performance series, Inside Track, which presented the best in contemporary music at the historic Lincoln Theatre.
+We believe the best way to experience music is live, where you can feel the beat in your body and witness the heart and soul that goes into its creation.
+As we prepare for the next Inside Track series, we look forward to giving music lovers from all walks of life the chance to stretch their ears and stretch themselves.
+With performers from every corner of the musical landscape, our next season will attract diverse audiences and entertain listeners of all ages.
 It’s music like you’ve never heard it before.

 Friday, 8:00 p.m.